Can You Paint Composite Decking?

 For many years, people have used a spray gun to coat laminated decks with paint.
 Although this does offer the best option for quick and easy application, it can leave the surface looking dull after multiple coats instead of having the “shiny” finish desired.

 Another option that does not involve the use of a spray gun is to use a stain.
-As you may know, stains are used to seal composite decking and protect it from various weather conditions.
+As you may know, stains seal composite decking and protect it from various weather conditions.

-There are several reasons why you would want to paint or stain your composite deck.
-Whether you’re painting your deck to change its appearance or looking for a way to prevent damage due to the elements, there are numerous benefits available for both do-it-yourselfers and professionals alike.
+You may want to paint or stain your composite deck for several reasons.
+If you wish to paint your deck to change its appearance or to prevent damage from weathering, there are numerous benefits for DIYers and professionals alike.

-Doing it yourself means that you can choose the right look for your composite deck, whether you prefer a shiny fabric finish or something more natural.
+If you are doing it yourself, you’ll need to choose the right look for your composite deck, whether you prefer a glossy fabric finish or something more natural.